PaloAltoNetworks/prisma-cloud-docs/api/descriptions/defenders/defenders.md

 Manage Defender.
-Defender is Twistlock's security agent.
+Defender is Prisma Cloud Compute's security agent.
 In general, one Defender is deployed per node.